nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 Docker File:

-- New project that describes the base image, run commands, copy files and folders into the image.
+- New project that describes the base image.
+- Describes commands needed to copy files and folders into the image.
+- Declares commands (and scripts, once copied) that should be run within the image.
-- Also describes how to run a script/file within the image to setup or configure and run a service that the Container will house.
+- Describes how to set up (config and run) a service that the Container will house.
-- Default name 'Docker.' (no extension).
+- Default filename is 'Docker.' (no extension).
 - Change docker file contents to alter an image _build_.
 - Docker build command can point to a Dockerfile in a separate directory by setting the unnamed 'Path' argument (usually `.` for `Docker.`).

+Image:

-Image: The thing our Container runs from.
-Usually a `tag` is needed to define which image _version_ to use.
-Images are immutable and cannot be changed.
-Build a new version of the Image using a Dockerfile, instead.
+- The thing our Container runs from.
+- Usually a `tag` is needed to define which image _version_ to use.
+- Images are _immutable_ and cannot be changed.
+- Build a new version of the Image using a Dockerfile to change settings, files, services, etc.

+Docker Daemon:

-Docker Daemon: Manages Container Creation from Images and streams to Docker Client for logging and interaction.
+- Manages Container Creation from Images and streams to Docker Client for logging and interaction.

+Docker Hub:

-Docker Hub: Docker's Image Repository.
+- Docker's Image Repository.

+Container:

-Container: A running Docker Image.
+- A running Docker Image.

 ## Basic Docker Process/Workflow

 1. (Optional) Pull a base image to use: `docker pull {name}:{tag}` where name is a Docker Registry image name, and tag is the ID (usually 'latest').
 1. Write a Dockerfile which defines which image (and tag) to use and the commands to run and/or files to copy into the image instance.
 The `FROM` command will cause `docker pull ...` to run if the `FROM` image is not already local.
-1. `docker build -t {name}:{tag} -f {dir_to_Dockerfile|.}` builds an Image using the Dockerfile, naming it 'name' and 'tag'.
+1. Build the Image `docker build -t {name}:{tag} -f {dir_to_Dockerfile|.}` builds an Image using the Dockerfile, naming it 'name' and 'tag'.
 The Dockerfile defines _which base image to target_.
-1. `docker run --rm -it -p nnnn:nnnn {image_name:image_tag}` uses the Dockerfile and Image to deploy a Container to the host.
+1. Deploy: `docker run --rm -it -p nnnn:xxxx {image_name:image_tag}` uses the Dockerfile and Image to deploy a Container to the host and expose port xxxx using port nnnn.

-Breakdowns:

-- `--rm`: Remove Container and its volume when it exits.
-- `-it`: Stands for `-i` and `-t` which means "Interactive" keeping STDIN open, along with attaching a pseudo-TTY to the container for cmdline i/o streams and piping.
-- `-p`: Publish or expose port (case-sensitive). `--expose {host-port-protocol}:{container-port-protocol}` example to bind container port 5127 to host port 8080: `--expose 8080:5127`.

 ## Some Basic Docker Commands